totolol123/tyano-core/documentation/tasks.md

 Improvements
 ------------

+- Improve warnings about wrong house entrances.
+- Support `text` and `writer` attributes in items.xml.
 - Use custom class for errors.
 - Don't use canSeeCreature for notifyLogIn/Out because then invisibility affects VIP lists.
 - Improve spawning on log-in in cases where there is not enough room to spawn the player.